NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_X.md

 sample responses to confirm the presence of standardized formats or accompanying metadata.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-The time is offered in UTC.
-Timestamps are returned in coordinated universal time (UTC), respecting the standardized ISO 8601 formats.
-There is no automatic localised formatting, and locale data (e.g., language or region) is not attached unless explicitly requested or inferred.
-Multiple currencies are used, though they are specified in standard ISO currency codes, not localized formatted strings.
+Official documentation does not explicitly confirm that the X Ads Repository uses locale-neutral data representation.

 ### COMPLETENESS